 This is certainly no surprise, given what most of us are taught about ourselves.
 Over and over again, throughout our lives, we are taught to distrust ourselves and to be self-critical as a way to take care of ourselves.
 As a result, we learn to find things “wrong” with ourselves, and to measure ourselves based upon external standards.

-We tell ourselves that we are too fat, too thin, not smart enough, or not kind enough.
-We’re not good enough parents, we are not competent enough at work, not giving enough as lovers, or perhaps not valuable enough in our friendships.
-We are boring, stupid, ugly and selfish.
+We can tell ourselves that we are too fat, too thin, not smart enough, or not kind enough.
+We’re not good enough parents, not competent enough at work, not giving enough as lovers, or perhaps not valuable enough in our friendships.
+The list of self-criticism can on and on.

 While it may sound extreme when we put it all together as we just did, the truth is that is exactly what so many of us tell ourselves day after day.
 Is it any wonder that so many of us struggle with low self-esteem?

 And it doesn’t stop with us feeling down on ourselves.
-Our level of self-esteem has far-reaching effects on other aspects of our lives.
+Our level of self-esteem and self image has far-reaching effects on other aspects of our lives.

 According to research by Jennifer Crocker, Ph.D., a psychologist at the University of Michigan’s Institute for Social Research (American Psychology Assoc., Vol. 33, No. 11, 12/2002), college students who based their self-worth on external sources – including their physical appearance, the approval they do or do not receive from others, and even their academic performance – reported a higher level of stress, greater levels of anger, problems with their academic performance, conflicts in their interpersonal relationships, as well as higher rates of drug and alcohol use, and various symptoms of eating disorders.

-After noting a huge correlation between self-esteem and employment outcomes, a recent longitudinal study of all the children born in the UK in 1970 (“In Defense of Self-Esteem”, National Association for Self-Esteem) concluded that self-esteem may have a far greater impact on future success than intelligence or talent.
+After noting a huge correlation between self image and employment outcomes, a recent longitudinal study of all the children born in the UK in 1970 (“In Defense of Self-Esteem”, National Association for Self-Esteem) concluded that self-esteem may have a far greater impact on future success than intelligence or talent.